 If you select "Open XML" as the file format, you can view the annual transaction report in an Excel file; if you select "HTML," you can view it in a web browser.

-The Annual Trading Report allows you to review your trading performance from various perspectives, including the trading history, profits and losses, and win-loss ratio for the relevant trading account over the past year.
+The Annual Trading Report allows you to review your trading performance from various perspectives, including the trading history, profits and losses, and win rate for the past year in the relevant trading account.
 While the report contains a variety of information, the key items to review when preparing your tax return are "Closed Trade P/L" for MT4 and "Total P/L" for MT5.
 Please note that if you trade across multiple accounts, including those with other brokers, you must obtain the Annual Trading Report for all of your trading accounts.

 You can easily view your Exness trading history in the Exness Personal Area.
 Simply log in to the Exness Personal Area, go to the "Performance" page, select the desired time period, and your trading history will be displayed.

 If you perform this operation on a PC, you can save your trading history in CSV format.
-Additionally, while you cannot save the data, you can view your trading history on the Exness Terminal, the MT4/MT5 mobile apps, and the Exness mobile app.
-Exness also sends daily and monthly trading history reports via email, so please make use of this service as needed.
+In addition, although you cannot save the data, you can view your trading history on the Exness Terminal, the MT4/MT5 mobile apps, and the Exness mobile app.
+Exness also sends daily and monthly trading history reports via email, so please feel free to use this service as needed.

 Here’s how to prepare, file, and pay taxes using Exness:

-There are two ways to file your tax return: you can file it on paper, or you can file it online using e-Tax (the National Tax Agency’s electronic filing and payment system).
+You can file your tax return either on paper or online using e-Tax (the National Tax Agency’s electronic filing and payment system).

-At the top of Form 1 of the tax return, enter your personal information, such as your address, name, date of birth, and My Number (individual identification number).
-Also enter the name of the tax office with jurisdiction, the date the return is filed, and the tax year.
+At the top of Form 1 of the income tax return, enter your personal information, such as your address, name, date of birth, and My Number (individual identification number).
+Also enter the name of the tax office with jurisdiction over your case, the date the return is filed, and the tax year.

 |